 The sacred and profane in art interest me.
-As a sculptor I make objects that are useless.
+As a sculptor, I make objects that are useless.
 I explore what I do not understand and commemorate human interactions.
-Personal experience guides me to create new works confront issues of identity and spirituality, with a view of world cultures.
-It is through a hands-on approach to materials and the process of creating that I discover the new and unexpected.
+Personal experience guides me to create new works which confront issues of identity and spirituality, filtered through a fascination with global cultures.
+It is through a hands-on approach to material and process that I discover the new and unexpected.
 Clay has become my material of choice.
-Developmental psychologists tell me” All that begins in the mind starts with the hands.”
-These days I let my hands guide me!
+Developmental psychologists tell me all that begins in the mind starts with the hands--these days I let my hands guide me!

-I look to origins of art, art history through the lenses of personal experience organically developing ideas Intuitively.
-Serendipity and curiously move me but sometimes I am compelled to create.
-Ritual and ceremony are woven into my clay work, early installation/performance work or clay and otherwise.
-I often do not have a preconceived notion of what the sculpture will be like in the end.
-But sometimes I do begin with a global idea that becomes more specific over time, visually concrete and materially present.
-One thing often leads to another, accidents happen, I make mistakes, I am often impetuous, but I trust that in the end, in my hands all will be well.
-The spirit moves me some of the time but the world informs me.
-A simple action, a gift, a view of intimacy between two strangers, the rain, a horrid moment, and a sound can inform my work.
+I look to the origins of art and art histories through the lens of personal experience, developing ideas intuitively.
+Serendipity and curiosity move me, but sometimes I am compelled to create.
+Ritual and ceremony are woven into my clay work, as well as early installations and performances.
+Oftentimes I do not have a preconceived notion of what the sculpture will be like at completion, but sometimes I do begin with an overarching idea that eventually becomes more visually concrete and materially present.
+One thing often leads to another; accidents happen, I make mistakes, I am often impetuous, but I trust that in my hands, in the end, all will be well.
+The spirit moves me some of the time but the world informs me--a simple action, a gift, a view of intimacy between two strangers, the rain, a horrid moment, and a sound can inform my work.